Saikarthik-Ramakrishnan/ca-fpga-engine/hardware/README.md

 realistic grid ceiling on the Primer 20K (out of its ~20,736 LUT4 budget) holds up, not just as a single-cell guess.

-## Next: Phase 4

-Stream live grid state off-chip over UART to a PC visualizer, so a real FPGA running this can be watched directly.

 # Phase 4: uart_tx.v, grid_streamer.v, cellnet_top.v

 Getting live grid data off the chip.
 Three new pieces: